-Alternative Positive Impacts Negative Impacts 1.Do not pass resolution No changes to support levels and visibility of Proposition No. 1.
-Less visibility and support for Proposition No. 1, may cause it not to pass, which could delay projects and increased road wear on vehicles and decreased safety enhancements.
-2.Pass resolution Council would endorse voter support of Proposition No. 1, increasing visibility and support
+Alternative Positive Impacts Negative Impacts

+1.Do not pass resolution No changes to support levels Less visibility and support for

+and visibility of Proposition Proposition No. 1, may cause it

+No. 1. not to pass, which could delay

+projects and increased road

+wear on vehicles and

+decreased safety

+enhancements.

+2.Pass resolution Council would endorse voter There will be increase in costs

+support of Proposition No. 1, to taxpayers

+increasing visibility and

+support